-Do you supplement with 2000-5000 IU of Vitamin D each day?
+Do you supplement with 2000-5000 International Units (IU) of vitamin D each day?
 Or, do you use your lunch hour to lie in the sun in just a loincloth?
 If not, you’re likely low in vitamin D.

 More than half of the world’s population is deficient in vitamin D, and as many as four out of five in the United States may be below optimal levels.

 Low blood levels of vitamin D increase risk factors for diabetes, arthritis, dementia, and bone loss.
 You could also be increasing your risk of viral infections, like the flu.

 Fortunately, the most common micronutrient deficiency in the world is easily preventable.
 High-quality supplements are inexpensive, and if you live in the right latitude, you can get a healthy dose from moderate mid-day sun exposure.

 After reading this article, you’ll understand why vitamin D is one of my Foundational Five, the best supplements for foundational health.

 In all my many years of practice of medicine, I’ve never seen one vitamin, even vitamin C, have such a profound effect on human health.Dr.
 Soram Khalsa, board-certified internist and medical director of the East-West Medical Research Institute